• HOME

 How to Get to San Juan La Laguna

-San Juan La Laguna is located right beside Lake Atitlán’s most popular town of San Pedro La Laguna.
+As San Juan La Laguna is located right beside Lake Atitlán’s most popular town, San Pedro La Laguna, you’ll simply stay on the boat from Pana and get off one stop before San Pedro.

 If you’re coming from Panajachel, for example, public boats will drop you off at San Juan la Laguna for Q20-25.

-The ride will take around 30 minutes in good weather, seeing as the boat makes pitstops at the towns of Santa Cruz, Jaibalito, Tzununa, and San Marcos (in that order), before arriving at San Juan La Laguna (and then San Pedro).
+In good weather, the ride will take around 30 minutes, as the boat makes pitstops at the towns of Santa Cruz, Jaibalito, Tzununa, and San Marcos (in that order) before arriving at San Juan La Laguna (and then San Pedro).

 Prices for the boats vary depending on which town you’re initially departing from.

-You can also hop in a tuk-tuk from San Pedro to San Juan for Q5-10.
+You can also hop in a tuk-tuk from San Pedro to San Juan for Q15.

 Where to Stay in San Juan La Laguna